 Brewing for the Masses

-A trial-and-error process can also be a requisite step to find venues to sell local teas.
+A trial-and-error process can also be necessary to find venues to sell local teas.

 “We have to travel, to go where people are more aware of what goes into producing tea made from local ingredients and willing to pay for our products,” Gardner explains.
 “We’re not just standing behind the bar selling tea; it takes a lot more work to explain to people what we do and why it matters.”

-Since introducing local teas in 2014, Tea Town has expanded from a mobile “tea truck” parked at farmers markets to a brick-and-mortar tea shop.
+Since introducing local teas in 2014, Tea Town has expanded from a mobile “tea truck” parked at farmers’ markets to a brick-and-mortar tea shop.
 The Tuscaloosa café opened in 2016.
-In addition to piping hot teapots steeping two signature brews, Tea Town sells single tea bags to steep in to-go cups as well as loose leaf teas.
+In addition to piping hot teapots steeping two signature brews, Tea Town sells single tea bags to steep in to-go cups and loose-leaf teas.